| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Active with contract

-Your client might wonder if they can still view a property that’s active with contract (also known as “active under contract”).
-Let them know that it’s totally fine, assuming the seller agrees, but make sure they understand that the property has an offer with contingencies that have not yet been met.
+A property that’s active with contract — also known as active under contract — is a property that has an offer with contingencies that have yet to be met.
 There is always a chance a sale might not go through, especially in today’s wild interest rate market.
-But if and when the contingencies have been met, the property will be listed as “pending.”

 Addendum

-Clients will come across all sorts of addenda, or supplemental documents that modify a specific part of an existing contract, in the transaction.
-They must be agreed upon and signed by both parties.
+An addendum is simply an addition or supplement to a contract.
+They modify or clarify parts of an existing contract and must be agreed upon and signed by all involved parties.
 One of the most common addenda, and an easy example for clients to understand, is the lead paint disclosure for homes built before 1978, which alerts buyers to potential hazards.

 Adjustable-rate mortgage (ARM)